codefresh-io/docs.codefresh.io/_posts/2024-01-30-jan-release-notes.md

 ## Features & enhancements

 ### Pipelines: Share build run settings
-Our newest enhancement to pipeline build runs is designed to enhance collaboration and productivity!
+Our newest enhancement to pipeline builds is designed to increase collaboration and productivity!
 How?
-Instead of redefining build settings manually, you can effortlessly share pipeline build settings with colleagues who share access to the same account.
+Instead of redefining build settings manually, you can effortlessly share pipeline build settings with colleagues who have access to the same account.

 **How does it work?**
-By sharing settings, you enable colleagues to pre-populate build configurations without the need for redundant manual input.
-This feature is useful for various scenarios, whether it's testing automation integration with third-party tools or triggering pipelines in specific situations.
+By sharing build settings, you enable colleagues to pre-populate build configurations without the need for redundant manual input.
+This feature is useful for various scenarios, whether it's for testing automation integration with third-party tools or triggering pipelines in specific situations.

 **Customizing build settings**
 You can override any existing setting - simulate a different trigger, select a different branch, modify existing or add new build variables, and even modify the build behavior.